AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 Since, vLLM mimics OpenAI Chat Completions API, it can be used as a drop-in replacement for OpenAI models easily.
 Assuming the application used the [`ChatOpenAI`](https://python.langchain.com/docs/integrations/chat/openai/) object from LangChain, the user would simply need to change the `base_url` parameter to the URL of the server where vLLM is running.

 The user's application is now calling the `v1/chat/completions` route on vLLM's server via LangChain.
 This will call the [`create_chat_completion`](https://github.com/vllm-project/vllm/blob/main/vllm/entrypoints/openai/api_server.py#L470) function that will return a `StreamingResponse`.
-The user will thus received the output chunk by chunk until completion, which minimizes the wait for interaction.
+The user will thus receive the output chunk by chunk until completion, which minimizes the wait for interaction.

 <figure class="custom-code-block">
   <figcaption style="margin-bottom: 0.2em;"><code><a href="https://github.com/vllm-project/vllm/blob/main/vllm/entrypoints/openai/api_server.py">vllm/entrypoints/openai/api_server.py</a></code></figcaption>